 A typical Shanghainese woman is refined, beautiful and confident.
 She knows what she wants in her life.
 She knows how to live an elegant life.
 I don’t know if she always needs to work so hard, she sees life as having many options and her choices are always smart.

-8/ In your opinion what are the challenges for Chinese women and are the challenges of tomorrow?
-How does it evolve?
+8/ In your opinion what are the challenges for Chinese women now and tomorrow?
+How will it evolve?

-Today, the key challenge is probably about keeping a balance between the family and her own ambition; or managing the expectation of others and herself.
-As women are becoming more emotionally independent and financially independent, the challenge of tomorrow will be how to lead a life for herself and lead others.
-It will be an exciting time, and I believe future changes can be revolutionary. 🙂
+Today, the key challenge is probably to keep a balance between family and personal ambition; or managing the expectations from others and oneself.
+As women are becoming more emotionally and financially independent, the challenge of tomorrow will be how to lead a life for yourself and how to lead others.
+It will be an exciting time, and I believe future changes will be revolutionary. 🙂

 我認為這對我的服務業務來說是一個優勢。 我喜歡聽別人說話，有衝突情況時我會耐心和靈活得去解決; 而且我覺得與他人建立信任並不太難。 女人很可能更容易理解和接受，這些都是很好的優勢。